jpassetti/ist363-spring2024/03/readme.md

 ## Add life by animating the diameter

-Before we draw each circle, we need to update its diameter.
+Before we draw each circle, we can update its diameter.
 We can do this by adding a new update() method to the Circle class.

 ```javascript
 class Circle {